“It’s not Mom’s home cooking, but…”

 1. Snacks, snacks, and more snacks

-It doesn’t matter if you identify as an all-the-time snacker or just an occasional snacker—storing some extra food in your dorm room is always a good idea.
-Hunger can strike at unexpected times, especially when adjusting to a new routine and class schedule, and no one wants to waste an entire swipe on a quick cookie or piece of fruit.
+It doesn’t matter if you identify as an all-the-time snacker or an occasional snacker—storing extra food in your dorm room is always a good idea.
+Hunger can strike at unexpected times, especially when adjusting to a new routine and class schedule, and no one wants to waste an entire swipe on a cookie or piece of fruit.

 2. The Tupperware trick